Division of Civil Law

-Career Opportunities: Information/Computer Technology classes, such as Information Systems Analysts, Computer Operators, Programmers; Law Enforcement classes such as Criminal Identification Specialists, Managers, Crime Studies Technicians, Program Technicians, Clericals, Analysts and many more.
+Career Opportunities: Information/Computer Technology classifications, such as Information Systems Analysts, Computer Operations Specialists, Systems Software Specialists, Programmers; and Law Enforcement classes such as Criminal Identification Specialists, Managers, Field Representatives, Latent Print Analysts, Research Analysts, Crime Studies Technicians, Program Technicians, Clericals, Analysts and many more.

 The California Justice Information Services (CJIS) provides criminal justice intelligence, identification, information and technology services to law enforcement, regulatory agencies and the public.
 The Division includes six major organizational units as summarized below:

-Bureau of Criminal Information and Analysis provides information and technical assistance on information systems including wanted persons, stolen vehicles and violent offenders, as well as analysis of statistical data pertaining to the Criminal Justice System; and, maintains central files of missing and unidentified persons, sex and arson offender registrants and habitual sexual offenders.
+Bureau of Criminal Identification and Information Services provides information and technical assistance on information systems including wanted persons, stolen vehicles and violent offenders, as well as analysis of statistical data pertaining to the Criminal Justice System; and, maintains central files of missing and unidentified persons, sex and arson offender registrants and habitual sexual offenders.

-Operations Support Bureau provides policy and administrative direction to division programs; ensures compliance with state regulations for persons using Criminal Offender Record Information and provides training to law enforcement; assists in the location of absent, non-supporting parents; coordinates a quality management development program and a new employee orientation program.
+Operations Support Bureau provides policy and administrative direction to division programs; ensures compliance with state regulations for persons using Criminal Offender Record Information.

 Division of Administrative Support